00006s0/NonUI-Simulator/README.md

 NonUI Simulator App is a simple simulator iOS app built with Storyboard, compatible with iOS 14-17.
 The app provides a straightforward simulation environment for non-UI-based applications.

-## Features
+## ✨ Features

-- Simulate non-UI based applications
+- 🛠️ Simulate non-UI based applications
-- Compatible with iOS 14-17
+- 📱 Compatible with iOS 14-17
-- Easy to extend and modify
+- 🔧 Easy to extend and modify

-## Installation
+## 📥 Installation

 You can sideload the NonUI Simulator App using AltStore, TrollStore, or Scarlet.
-Follow the instructions below: